 There are no poisonous snakes in the state of Maine.
 The most common snakes in this area are garter snakes, milk snakes, and sweet little bright green rock snakes.
 All are harmless and more likely to startle you while sunning on a warm rock than hurt you.

 Will I see any moose?!

 Ahh, the ubiquitous Maine moose!
 Sad to say, moose are extremely rare on Mt.
 Desert Island, and more likely to be seen in northern and inland Maine.
-However, you are quite apt to see the following wildlife: deer, foxes, seals, harbor porpoise, ospreys, loons, bald eagles, porcupines, beaver, and muskrats, to name a few.
+However, you are quite apt to see the following wildlife: deer, foxes, seals, harbor porpoise, ospreys, loons, bald eagles, porcupines, beaver, wild turkeys, and muskrats, to name a few.
 There are coyotes, lynx, and bobcats on the island as well (and even an occasional black bear!), but they are rarely seen except by the fortunate few in the evenings when they tend to be more active.
 You may hear coyotes at night, but they will otherwise avoid human contact.

 FAQ for Owners